artefactual/archivematica-storage-service-docs/administrators.rst

 **Fields**

-* Purpose: What use the Location is for
+* Purpose: What use the Location is for.
 * Pipeline: Which pipelines this location is available to.
 * Relative Path: Path to this Location, relative to the space that contains it.
 * Description: Description of the Location to be displayed to the user.